 Zojoji is a beautiful temple very close to the heart of Tokyo in more ways than one.
 Physically it is located very close to the important parts of the city and it is one of the temples that has served an important role in the city’s cultural and religious life over many, many years.
 When Tokyo was called Edo, Zojoji was a truly huge complex.
 What remains today is quite small, but is still a great place to visit.
-Now, visitors can get a glimpse of what it might it have been like in its heyday and get some great shots to take home.
+You can get a little glimpse of what it might it have been like in its heyday and also get some great shots to take home.

 The temple is very picturesque when looking towards it, especially with Tokyo Tower behind and nearby.
 I think Zojoji and Tokyo Tower are in a strange kind of partnership as it is difficult not to have the Tower in a shot, as it so big and really looms over the temple!
-Every time I go there, I love taking shots of the two together, but a visit there is also other stuff to shoot!
+Every time I go there, I love taking shots of the two together, but there is also other stuff to shoot!

 There are two gates there that are very famous.
 One is named, Sangedatsu, and it is one of the few original structures that remain from when Zojoji was first built.
 Huge, and painted red it provides another great place for pics and passing through it is supposed to rid you of greed, hatred and foolishness.
 The other is simply named, Great Gate (or in Japanese "Daimon") that is about five hundred meters away from the temple entrance.
 While Daimon is only a concrete reconstruction, it is very popular as Tokyo Tower is visible in the background!
 It is a little special as a bit further along that same road is Daiichi-Keihin, a major road which follows the approximate same route as the historical, "Tokaido" which was the main highway between Kyoto and Edo.